ahabyss/ahabyss.github.io/7parser.md

  <p>
   <div class="manual-content">
     The episode chat analysis is also done using this utility, these graphs are important for visualizing each anime and episode, ensuring good synchronization.
-And the episode stats can also show interesting trends and information.
+In addition, the episode stats can also show interesting trends and information.
     <br>For example we can see that the meme of REE-ing at snack breaks took hold after only two episodes into the marathon.
     The first two episodes had light REE activity, but every episode afterward (for the entire marathon) a predictable spike is found at every snack break.